dcharkes/dcharkes.github.io/index.md

 I am a PhD student in the [Programming Languages Research Group](http://eelcovisser.org/wiki/group) at the [Delft University of Technology](https://www.tudelft.nl/) under the supervision of [Eelco Visser](http://eelcovisser.org/).
 I am interested in programming languages in general, and specifically in declarative programming and incremental computing.
-My research is focussed on declarative programming for (web-based) information systems.
+My research is focused on declarative programming for (web-based) information systems.
 During my PhD I have created IceDust, a domain-specific language for incrementally computing derived values in information systems.

 I am an active participant in the research community.